Depalletizing

 At its core, depalletizing is the process of removing items from a shipping pallet, often referred to as singulation or decanting.
 While this may sound straightforward, its importance in material handling and warehouse operations cannot be overstated.
 Depalletizing serves as a bridge between receiving and order fulfillment, ensuring products are readily available for picking, packing, and shipping.

-Depalletizing vs Palletizing
+Depalletizing vs. Palletizing

 To understand depalletizing, it's essential to understand its counterpart: palletizing.
 Palletizing involves the strategic arrangement of products onto pallets for efficient storage and transportation.
 The crucial difference between the two processes lies in their direction – palletizing assembles products onto pallets, while depalletizing disassembles them.